 BROAD ARROW ACHIEVES $31 MILLION IN TOTAL SALES AT INAUGURAL AMELIA AUCTION

-Broad Arrow’s inaugural Amelia Auction, the official auction of The Amelia, totals $31 million with 81 percent of all lots sold /// Four new world auction record prices are set, including for the top-seller, a 2015 McLaren P1 at $2,425,000 /// Complete results available at broadarrowauctions.com /// Broad Arrow Auctions’ calendar continues with The Porsche 75th Anniversary Auction, set for the weekend of 8-10 June at the Porsche Experience Center in Atlanta

-/EIN News/ -- Amelia Island, Florida, March 06, 2023 (GLOBE NEWSWIRE) -- Broad Arrow Auctions, a Hagerty (NYSE: HGTY) company, today announced official results from its inaugural Amelia Auction—the official auction of The Amelia.
+Amelia Island, Florida, March 06, 2023 (GLOBE NEWSWIRE) -- Broad Arrow Auctions, a Hagerty HGTY company, today announced official results from its inaugural Amelia Auction—the official auction of The Amelia.
 Held on the oceanfront lawn and in the standing-room-only ballroom of The Ritz-Carlton, Amelia Island, on 4 March, the auction totaled $31,046,160 with 81 percent of all lots sold

 The top seller of the auction was a one-of-a-kind 2015 McLaren P1, the headlining car of the "carbon sisters" trio of carbon-fiber-bodied McLaren supercars.
 Following an exciting bidding competition, the P1 sold for a final $2,425,000, a new world record for the model at auction.
 The top three sales were rounded out by the McLaren's analog supercar ancestors, including a stellar example of Porsche's technological masterpiece, a 1987 Porsche 959 Komfort, which brought a final $1,710,000, and a meticulously cared for and well-preserved 2005 Porsche Carrera GT, at a final $1,517,500.